Professional Business Accountant

 Are you interested in pursuing a career in accounting?
 Through Stenberg College’s Professional Business Accountant program, you can prepare for a career as a full-cycle accountant with just 24 months of coursework, with no degree required.

-The ultimate goal for the Professional Business Accountant program is to prepare students to write the PBA designation exam and to provide education in the areas of: Accounting, Cost Accounting, Statistics, Information Systems, Business Law, Ethics, Economics, Communications, Financial Management, Canadian Taxation, General Management, and Human Resources.
+The ultimate goal for the Professional Business Accountant program is to prepare students to write the Public Business Accountant (PBA) designation exam and to provide education in the areas of: Accounting, Cost Accounting, Statistics, Information Systems, Business Law, Ethics, Economics, Communications, Financial Management, Canadian Taxation, General Management, and Human Resources.

 Stenberg College also has an articulation agreement that allows successful graduates of the Professional Business Accountant Program to continue their studies and complete their Bachelor of Science in Accounting degree at the National American University (NAU).

 Students who successfully complete the Professional Business Accountant Program at Stenberg will receive 85.5 quarter credits and have approximately 94.5 credit hours to complete the Bachelor of Science in Accounting degree at NAU.
 If students have taken additional courses outside of the Professional Business Accountant course work it will be evaluated on a course-by-course basis.